sourcefrog/conserve/tests/help.md

 and ask for help:

     $ conserve -h
-    conserve - a backup program
+    conserve - a robust backup program

     Copyright 2012-2013 Martin Pool
     Licenced under the GNU General Public Licence, version 2 or later.